 And don’t forget, we are differentiating when each student is reading a book of choice at his or her own reading level.

-Here are the two Book Response assignments I use that you might like.
-Each comes with differentiation.
+Here are three Book Response assignments I created that you might like.
+Each allows for differentiation.